 Tossing the blueberries—frozen or fresh—ensures they grip the batter and help suspend them throughout, preventing most of them from sinking to the bottom when the muffins are baking in the oven.

 A note on baker's percentages vs. measuring by volume

 You might notice this recipe has ingredients measured by weight instead of volume.
-I develop these recipes like I do sourdough bread recipes: using baker's percentages.
-This helps me adjust the ratio of fat to sugar to flour to liquid in a much easier and more precise way, but it's also just a habit here in my kitchen: the scale is always on the counter and ready to be used!
+I develop these recipes like sourdough bread recipes: using baker's percentages.
+This helps me adjust the ratio of fat to sugar to flour to liquid in a much easier and more precise way, but it's also just a habit here in my kitchen: my favorite kitchen scale is always on the counter and ready to be used!
 But perhaps more importantly, weighing ingredients is always a little more accurate.
-However, ingredients included in small quantities, such as baking powder and baking soda, I do measure by volume because they would require a kitchen scale with sub-gram precision, which not all bakers own.Print
+However, for ingredients included in small quantities, such as baking powder and baking soda, I measure by volume because they would require a kitchen scale with sub-gram precision, which not all bakers own.Print